FORMS REQUIRED FOR MARRIAGE WITHIN AUSTRALIA

 1 NOIM – NOTICE OF INTENDED MARRIAGE

-This is required to be submitted to your celebrant no earlier than 18 months or no later than one calendar month prior to the date of your ceremony.
+This is required to be submitted to your celebrant no earlier than 18 months/no later than one calendar month prior to the date of your ceremony.
 A copy may be found here or your celebrant can provide you with one.
-It contains information that must be supported by documentation and witnessed by your celebrant.
+It contains information that must be supported by identification documents and witnessed by your celebrant or one of the witnesses listed in the top box on page four.
 It is sent to Births, Deaths and Marriages by your celebrant within 14 days of your ceremony.
 The documentation required is outlined on the NOIM itself, however:

 ♥ If you were born outside of Australia then your overseas passport is required.
 If this is not available you may provide your birth certificate.
 If any of these are in a language other than english a translation must be provided by a NAATI approved translator.

 ♥ If you were previously married the ORIGINAL copy of your divorce certificate is required.
 In the circumstances of death the ORIGINAL death certificate of your partner is required.
-These need to be sighted by your celebrant at any time prior to the ceremony, and the certificate number is needed to fill out the NOIM.
+These need to be sighted by your celebrant at any time prior to the ceremony, and the certificate number is recorded on the NOIM.

 ♥ As well as the above documents another form of I.D such as a drivers licence or proof of age card must be sighted by your celebrant.